bjmt/yamtk/README.md

 make
 ```

-This will create the final binaries within the project folder.
+This will create the final binary within the project folder.
+Use `make install`
+to move it to `/usr/local/bin`.

 ## Motivation